FreddieHong19/Thermoformed-Circuit-Board/TCB_consturction_guide.md

 For double sided TCB it requrie 4 switching between PLA and condcutive PLA in order below. \
 PLA > conductivw PLA > PLA > Conductive PLA > PLA

+Conductive PLA leaves larger amount of residue in the nozzle, so ensure when switching from conductive PLA to normal PLA that visually no residue is apparant.

 ---
 2. Copper Electroplating